If a person believes in his/her heart but has not confessed Jesus as Lord with his mouth, can he or she be saved?

 Whoever confesses that Jesus is the Son of God, God abides in him, and he in God.
 (NASB) 1 John 4:15

-These passages teach that a true Christian believes Jesus is God and will tell others about Him.
-If a person truly has a deep conviction that Christ is God, Savior and Lord then is it not logical that the person will not deny Him and but reveal their deep personal conviction?
+These passages teach that a true Christian believes Jesus is God, submits to Him and will tell others about Him.
+If a person truly has a deep conviction that Christ is God, Savior and Lord then is it not logical that the person will not deny Him but will reveal their deep personal conviction?
 They will admit that He is their Lord.
 A person’s words reveal what he or she believes.

 Our salvation does not depend on our mere words.
-The issue is what does a person deeply believe?
+The issue is what is the conviction of the heart?
 If a person believes in his or her heart that Jesus is Savior and Lord, that person is saved.
 A person could be a Christian like Joseph of Arimathea (John 19:38) who hid the truth that he was a Christian because the Holy Spirit describes him as a “secret” (krypto) Christian.
 Yet, it is obvious that the apostle John and other Christians knew he was a Christian.
 This means that Joseph of Arimathea was not open with everyone that he was a Christian, but he is still described as a believer.

 The real question you must ask is, “Does your mouth reveal your deep personal conviction about Jesus – that He is both Savior and Lord?”
 1 Corinthians 12:3 reveals that no one can truly mean that Jesus is their Lord, except by the convicting work of the Holy Spirit.
 It is possible someone can say the words, but only a true Christian will have deep personal conviction that Jesus is Lord.